rtisne/Pdp/README.md

 # Font-extractor

-Semi-automatic extraction of characters from an image into a font for the generation of images and old documents
+Semi-automatic extraction of characters from an image into a font for the generation of images and old documents.

+This application can be tested online, or installed locally.
+To install it two solutions are provided : manually or from a docker image.
 ## Manual installation
 ```
 // Opencv installation